What's the best AI language learning app in 2024?

 $9.99/month.
 No free trial.
 There is a basic plan, but it has a 10-minute limit and doesn't give you access to many of the features.

-How can AI be used for language learning?
+How can AI language tutors be used for learning?

 Most AI language learning apps focus on conversation practice.
 They aim to simulate real-life conversations, whilst providing feedback, corrections and translations when needed.
 The best apps also include voice recognition technology in order to understand what you're saying.
 Certain tools, such as Langua, also use AI to transcribe podcasts and videos, allowing you to read and listen simultaneously.
 Other possibilities include the creation of simple stories that focus on your target vocabulary or favourite topics.